Jalapeno Popper Chicken Casserole (Cheesy & Bacon-Loaded)

 Why It Works

-Serve this hearty bake alongside a crisp, cool green salad to balance the richness.
+Serve this hearty bake alongside a crisp, cool green salad dressed with my signature citrus vinaigrette to cut through the richness.
+In my professional kitchen, we often pair it with quick-pickled vegetables for an extra bright contrast.

 Storage